utkarsh884/Voice-Assistant-using-python/README.md

     ```bash
     jupyter notebook
     ```
-2. Open the relevant notebook(s) and follow the instructions to run the voice assistant workflow.
+2. Open `Voice_Assistant_using_python.ipynb` and run the cells in order.
+3. Type your commands when prompted (speech input is not supported in Colab).

+#### Example Commands

+- `open wikipedia python programming`
+- `open youtube`
+- `open google`
+- `what time is it`
+- `tell me a joke`
+- `bye`

 ## Project Structure

-- `notebooks/` – Main Jupyter Notebooks with code and analysis
+- `Voice_Assistant_using_python.ipynb` – Main notebook with all code and instructions
-- `data/` – Sample audio files (if provided)
-- `requirements.txt` – Python dependencies (if available)
+- `README.md` – Project documentation

+## Limitations

+- Voice input is not supported in Colab; user must type commands.
+- For text-to-speech, if running in Colab or a restricted environment, output will fall back to text.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for new features, improvements, or bug fixes.
+Please open an issue or submit a pull request for improvements or bug fixes.

 ## License

-This project is licensed under the MIT License.
+No license specified.
+If you wish to use or distribute this project, please contact the repository owner.

 ## Contact